Moment Preserving Constrained Resampling with Applications to Particle-in-Cell Methods

-MPCR can be applied to resample any distribution function, but as an example application we apply this method to a gyrokinetic plasma PIC simulation.
-In this section, we describe the XGC PIC gyrokinetic codes for solving fusion reactor simulations \cite{cs2008,KuChang2009_2} along with the specific implementation required for integrating MPCR.
+MPCR can be applied to resample any distribution function, but as an example application we apply it here to a gyrokinetic plasma PIC code.
+In this section, we describe the XGC gyrokinetic PIC codes for tokamak fusion reactor simulations \cite{KuEtal_2018,KuChang2009_2} along with specific implementation issues for integrating MPCR.

 The time evolution of plasma systems is described by the six dimensional Maxwell-Boltzmann system in phase space \cite{wesson2011tokamaks}.
-In strongly magnetized plasmas, such as fusion plasmas, these equations can be averaged over the gyrophase (viz. the cyclotron frequency) leading to a gyrocenter tracking equation for a charged ring over the relatively slow motion of particle gyrocenters, thus treating rapid particle orbits about magnetic field lines perturbatively.
+In strongly magnetized plasmas, such as tokamak fusion plasmas, these equations can be averaged analytically over the gyrophase (viz. the cyclotron frequency) leading to a gyrocenter tracking equation for a charged ring that evolves with the relatively slow motion of particle gyrocenters.
+This treats rapid particle orbits about magnetic field lines asymptotically.
 Transforming to the gyrocenter coordinate then results in a phase space reduction from six to five dimensions, and the resulting system of equations is referred to as the gyrokinetic equations.
-While a significant simplification is achieved through the reduction of the full six-dimensional equations to five-dimensional gyrokinetic equations \cite{hahm1988}, simulating this five-dimensional system over full-scale fusion reactor geometries is still a formidable task that requires carefully formulated numerical approximation within PIC simulation.
+While a significant simplification is achieved through the reduction of the full six-dimensional equations to five-dimensional gyrokinetic equations \cite{hahm1988}, simulating this five-dimensional system in a full-scale tokamak fusion reactor is still a formidable task requiring a carefully formulated numerical scheme and large-scale high-performance computers.